IDRC’s Accessibility Plan 2023–2025

 - By September 2023, IDRC will establish a process outlining how to request documents in an alternate format.
 This process will clearly communicate the timelines for meeting requests.

-- By September 2023, IDRC will establish a source list for required accessibility services (i.e., a list of approved providers for accessibility services).
+- By September 2023, IDRC will establish a source list for required accessibility services (i.e., a list of service providers we use for accessibility services when needed).

 - By December 2023, IDRC will establish internal plain language and inclusive language standards in English and French based on the target audience of the document that is being drafted/published.

-- By December 2023, IDRC will establish processes for reviewing written communication to ensure it meets plain language and inclusive language standards going forward.
+- By December 2023, IDRC will establish processes for reviewing written communication to ensure it meets plain language and inclusive language standards on a go-forward basis.

 - By June 2024, IDRC will provide employees with training and/or resources, as appropriate, on the use of plain language and inclusive language.

-- By December 2025, prioritized documents will be revised so they are available in plain language.
+- By December 2025, prioritized documents will be revised to be in plain language.

 - By March 2024, in consultation with people with disabilities, IDRC will review our internal norms or standards on image descriptions to guide staff.

 - Starting in April 2024, IDRC will ensure that all newly posted website or social media images have high quality alt-text.

 - By April 2024, IDRC will have a workplan to prioritize and update the alt-text for older images on IDRC website as needed.